peetermrn/game-of-life/README.md

 [John Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

-To play run the DesktopLauncher file or double-click on the gol.jar file (if you have java) in desktop/build/libs."# game-of-life"
+To play run the DesktopLauncher file or double-click on the gol.jar file (if you have java) in desktop/build/libs.

 Made with java and libGDX